 Her 1997 MFA thesis exhibition, entitled "Home Street Home", was attended by Mayor Willie Brown, as well as the news media, and raised almost $1500 for the Coalition on Homelessness.
 She has been instrumental in organizing major fundraising auctions for the Coalition in the fall of 1999, 2001 and 2002, each of which cleared $15,000 to $20,000 to benefit services for the homeless community.

 Earlier in the year she received an Honorable Mention in the Berkeley Art Center Members Showcase 2006 and was juried into the Arts on Fire X exhibition by Larry Rinder.
 One of her paintings was juried into the 13th Annual Coos Bay Museum Maritime exhibition this summer, receiving the Port of Coos Bay Commissioner's Award and her work may be seen at the Collector's Gallery of the Oakland Museum.
 Three of her urban landscapes were selected as finalists in the Landscape category of the Artist's Magazine 23rd Annual Art Competition, published in the December 2006 issue.
-Most recently she received a Juror's Award from Karen Kienzle, curator of the DeSaisset Museum, in the 2006 Bay Area Annual at the Sanchez Art Center.
+She received a Juror's Award from Karen Kienzle, curator of the DeSaisset Museum, in the 2006 Bay Area Annual at the Sanchez Art Center.
 She was in a group invitational traveling exhibit entitled "Intimate Landscape" at the Winfield Gallery in Carmel, CA and the Mary Porter Sesnon Gallery at UC Santa Cruz through January 2007.
 She was selected as a finalist in the Richmond Art Center Members show to be part of the Members Showcase 2007 in Sept/October.
 She had a second show that summer with Mark Reynolds at the Atrium Gallery in San Francisco, combining her narrative paintings with his geometric drawings.

 In 2008, she was in many shows including the Coos Art Museum 15th Annual Maritime Exhibition in which she won the Best in Show award for one of her oil tanker paintings.
 She was again selected as a finalist in the Artist Magazine 25th Annual Art Competition and was featured in Competition Spotlight in the September 2009 issue.
-Beginning in February 2009, her urban homeless paintings will be part of an invitational three year traveling exhibition entitled "Hobos to Street People: Artists' Responses to Homelessness From the New Deal to the Present" which will tour the state of California, beginning
+Beginning in February 2009, her urban homeless painting called Third Street Corridor was part of an catalogued invitational three year traveling exhibition entitled "Hobos to Street People: Artists' Responses to Homelessness From the New Deal to the Present" which toured museums and educational venues in the state of California, starting with the California Historical Society in San Francisco.
+The show was also displayed in museum venues in Colorado.

 Ms. Hanlon conducted educational and technical seminars on paint, color and art materials for